code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 **For students with disabilities**

-If you create a tutorial that is designed for the vision-impaired, we’d love to highlight it for viewers with screen-readers.
+If you create an activity or tutorial that is designed for the vision-impaired, we’d love to highlight it for viewers with screen-readers.

 [**Back to the top**](#top)